-Faneuil Hall Marketplace, also known as Quincy Market, is a firm favourite with over 100 of Boston's finest shops and carts touting a variety of merchandise.
-It is also home to the Bull Market, a fleet of 43 unique pushcarts featuring New England's artisans and their wonderful wares and features an amazing food court where tired shoppers can stop and refuel.
+Faneuil Hall Marketplace, also known as Quincy Market, is a firm favourite, with more than 100 of Boston's finest shops and carts touting a variety of merchandise.
+It is also home to the Bull Market, a fleet of 43 unique pushcarts featuring New England's artisans and their wonderful wares, as well as an amazing food court where tired shoppers can stop and refuel.

-Shops open from 10am to 7pm from Monday to Saturday with most large stores open on Sundays but with shorter opening hours.
-Sales tax varies by city and state and while there is no tax on clothing in Boston, there is 5 percent tax on other goods.
+Shops in Boston generally open from 10am to 7pm from Monday to Saturday, with most large stores open on Sundays but with shorter opening hours.
+Sales tax varies by city and state and while there is no tax on clothing in Boston, there is a five percent tax on other goods.
 Since federal government has no system for refunding sales tax to non-US visitors, it is advisable to ask at the point of purchase for tax exemption through direct shipping.

 Become our Boston Travel Expert

 We are looking for contributors for our Boston travel guide.
 If you are a local, a regular traveller to Boston or a travel professional with time to contribute and answer occasional forum questions, please contact us.